The summer is now gone, garden veggies all fixed for the winter, and this time of the year baking can actually be a lot of fun!

-As some of you already know I can cook, but I am not much of a baker.
-What I am in fact, is a determined soul that will try everything once or twice specially if it means I can feed us something healthier (grin) –This time pumpkin-apple muffins it was.
+As some of you already know I can cook, but I am not much of a baker– simply because I never wanted to be one.
+That being, said what I lack in backing I have in determination.
+I will try everything once or twice specially if it means I can feed my family something healthier (grin) –This time pumpkin-apple muffins it was.

-My Pumpkin-Apple Muffins Gluten Free,Sugar Free, Grain Free were adapted from Amys recipe, but I’ve made some substantial changes to make it somewhat of a Low Glycemic Index muffin.
+My Pumpkin-Apple Muffins Gluten Free,Sugar Free, Grain Free were adapted from Amys recipe, but I’ve made some substantial changes to make it low glycemic index muffin.

-I recently received a complimentary kit from the awesome folks at Swerve Sweetener my new favorite natural sugar substitute, went apple picking and got a sample of pumpkin puree from the store….
+Being that I recently received a complimentary kit from the awesome folks at Swerve Sweetener –my new favorite natural sugar substitute, went apple picking and got a can of pumpkin puree from the store….
+I went for the “bake”!

 I figured it was time to take the goodies out, and try and come up with some healthy muffin concoction or bread of both, of course that tasted delicious.